heig-vd-dai-course/heig-vd-dai-course/01.01-introduction-to-the-teaching-unit/01-course-material/PRESENTATION.md

 ### What we want this course to be

 - A place to learn.
-- A place to experiment and where it is OK to make mistakes.
+- A place to experiment where it is OK to make mistakes.
 - A place to share and discuss.
 - A place where you are able to do things and master them.
 - A place where you can express your opinion.